Case Study on Anger Management Counselling

 Session 2: Working with Behaviours

-We began session 2 in the next week by asking him about the week and any changes that he noticed in his behaviors, thoughts, or emotions.
+We began session 2 in the next week by asking him about the week and any changes that he noticed in his behaviours, thoughts, or emotions.
 Rahul mentioned that during the week there was only once that he actually got angry otherwise the entire week went reasonably well.

 I went through his home assignments where he had made a list of all the situations and triggers that were earlier triggering the feeling of anger.